Logo

 In 1967, Donald Knuth attended a Society for Industrial and Applied Mathematics conference and someone asked what he did.

-Donald Knuth then left his position to join the Stanford University faculty in 1969, where he is Fletcher Jones Professor of Computer Science, Emeritus.
+In 1969, Donald Knuth left his position at Princeton to join the Stanford University faculty, where he became Fletcher Jones Professor of Computer Science in 1977.

 From 1972 to 1973, Donald Knuth spent a year at the University of Oslo among people such as Ole-Johan Dahl.

-The third volume in the series came out just after Donald Knuth returned to Stanford in 1973.
+The third volume came out just after Donald Knuth returned to Stanford in 1973.

 Donald Knuth wanted the book to prepare students for doing original, creative research.